ishafiul/editorjstoHtml/README.md

 - Code
 - Quote
 - List
+- Nested List
+- Checklist
 - Embed
-- Image
+- Image (with NextImage support for nextjs)
-- Simple-image
+- Simple-image (with NextImage support)

-**NOTE:** It is pointless to use both `image` and `simple-image` block types in the same editor insatnce, but this parser supports both of them and you can use any of them that fulfills your needs.
+**NOTE:** It is pointless to use both `image` and `simple-image` or `List` and `Nested List` block types in the same editor insatnce, but this parser supports them and you can use any of them that fulfills your needs.

 ## Custom or overriding parser methods